-Nutrition and Wellness Service.
-The Nutrition and Wellness Service is a team of Registered Dietitians with a collective 100 years of work experience who provide medical nutritional therapy for adults, both individually and in a group setting, who require nutritional counseling and education for a variety of health needs including but not limited to: cardiovascular disease, weight management, compulsive or emotional overeating, diabetes, renal disease, food allergies, prenatal and postpartum nutrition and gastrointestinal disorders, like lactose intolerance, celiac disease, pancreatitis and acid reflux disease.
+Nutrition and Wellness Service: The Nutrition and Wellness Service is a team of Registered Dietitians with a collective 100 years of work experience who provide medical nutritional therapy for adults, both individually and in a group setting, who require nutritional counseling and education for a variety of health needs including but not limited to: cardiovascular disease, weight management, compulsive or emotional overeating, diabetes, renal disease, food allergies, prenatal and postpartum nutrition and gastrointestinal disorders, like lactose intolerance, celiac disease, pancreatitis and acid reflux disease.
 In addition, the Service can assist with public speaking and media requests as well.

-The Program for Weight Management is a medically supervised weight management program designed for those interested in losing more than 30 pounds.
-The PWM offers liquid diets, food and liquid diets, weight loss medications and all food programs.Obesity Surgery: Learn more about the different obesity surgeries offered at BWH.
+The Center for Weight Management and Wellness is a medically supervised weight management program designed for those interested in losing more than 30 pounds.
+The PWM offers liquid diets, food and liquid diets, weight loss medications and all food programs.

 Center for Women and Newborns: Information regarding classes and events, logistics and guidelines, for your OB experience here at BWH.

 The Michele and Howard Kessler Health Education Library: The Kessler Health Education Library is a resource for a vast array of health topics in a variety of media.
 It also has computers with internet access and offers educational opportunities through classes and group sessions.
 This site provides basic information about the Library and its services, a searchable online catalog, news of the department, a listing of classes and events and a list of useful links.

 Nutrition.gov: Guide to nutrition and health information on Federal Government websites (food facts, food safety, lifestyle issues, recipes, research on diet quality and food consumption).
 This is a "hub" with many links off of the site to other related sites.